 4. Omnipresent Customer Service Experience that doesn’t suck

 One of the common challenges faced by online stores and businesses trapped in the thriving Experience Economy is the inability to provide 24/7 friendly customer service that offers a frictionless experience that (as the title of this section suggests) doesn’t suck.
 This has a lot to do with the culture of immediacy and instant gratification.
 Consumers feel that an immediate response is a fundamental right rather than a luxurious add-on.

-The reality is, however, there are few businesses who can afford big support teams or cater to users in all time zones.
-It’s not uncommon for companies to resort to the FAQ, email support or phone support (during working hours).
+However, the reality is that few businesses can afford big support teams or cater to users in all time zones.
+It’s not uncommon for companies to resort to the FAQ, email support, or phone support (during working hours).

 According to the aforementioned ResearchScape study, although FAQs and product filters are the most commonly used support options (43% and 40% respectively), FAQs actually ranked the lowest in terms of helpfulness.
 On the contrary, services driven by interactive elements such as Digital Assistants and live chat ranked as very or completely helpful by a majority of shoppers.